manuraj04/smartshopper-ai-extension/README.md

 ## 📖 Usage

 ### Basic Usage

 1. Visit any product page on Amazon, Flipkart, or Myntra
-2. Click the Comparify extension icon in your toolbar
+2. Click the SmartShopper extension icon in your toolbar
 3. Prices automatically load from all 3 sites
 4. See the best price highlighted in green
 5. Click site links to visit the product page

 ### AI Assistant

 1. After prices load, scroll to "AI Shopping Assistant"
 2. Type your question (e.g., "Should I buy this?")
 3. Click "Generate Insights"
 4. Get intelligent AI-powered advice

 ### Other Features

 - **Summarize**: Click to extract product name, price, rating, and reviews
 - **Track**: Add product to watchlist (feature coming soon)
 - **Paste URL**: Quickly paste product URL from clipboard